perladvent/perldotcom/content/legacy/_pub_1998_08_show_onion.md

 This is important, and a little hard to understand.
 English is useful *because* it's a mess.
 Since English is a mess, it maps well onto the problem space, which is also a mess, which we call reality.
 Similarly, Perl was designed to be a mess (though in the nicest of possible ways).

-This is counterintuitive, so let me explain.
+This is counter-intuitive, so let me explain.
 If you've been educated as any kind of an engineer, it has been pounded into your skull that great engineering is simple engineering.
 We are taught to admire suspension bridges more than railroad trestles.
 We are taught to value simplicity and beauty.
 That's nice.
 I like circles too.

 However, complexity is not always the enemy.
 What's important is not simplicity or complexity, but how you bridge the two.